sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-python3</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Run-time component of boost python library for Python 3
+Short desc    : Run-time component of boost python library for Python 3
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : The Boost Python Library is a framework for interfacing Python and
              : C++.
 It allows you to quickly and seamlessly expose C++ classes,
              : functions and objects to Python, and vice versa, using no special